tensorturtle/fob/README.md

 A `curl | sh` type of installation script for the the lazy is coming soon.

-`fob` runs on Mac, Linux, and Windows.
-In practice, it's only tested on Mac and Linux.
+`fob` is currently compiled and released for ARM Mac (M1 onwards) just because that's the machine I run it on.
+Testing and support for Windows and Ubuntu is coming soon™.

 On Mac, you may need to go to "System Settings" -> "Privacy & Security" to allow `fob` to run.
 By default, Mac shows scary warnings and doesn't let you run just any program.